Acton Green, London: Other

 On the corner of Bollo Lane, which marks the western edge of the area, and Montgomery Road is the Bollo, a gastropub.
 It opened soon after 1900 as 'The Railway Hotel', complete with a painting of a railway locomotive on the outside wall.
 It then became in turn 'The Railway Tavern', 'The Orange Kipper' (1988), 'The Bollo House', and finally the Bollo.

 On the corner of Evershed Walk and Acton Lane is The Swan, opened in 1871 by the Phoenix Brewery of Latimer Road in what had been a beerhouse owned by James Brown.
 Its exterior featured in a 1980s television situation comedy.
 It is described by Harden's guide as a "lovely panelled pub" with attractive garden, serving good food.

 Transport

-Chiswick Park tube station on the District line, and Turnham Green tube station on the District and Picadilly lines, are at the western and eastern ends of Acton Green common.
+Chiswick Park tube station on the District line, opened in 1879 as 'Acton Green' station, and renamed in 1887, is at the Western end of Acton Green common.

-South Acton is the nearest National Rail station and is on the North London Line.
-Chiswick railway station is the closest for services into London Waterloo.

 The London Buses route 94 to Piccadilly Circus terminates at the northwestern corner of Acton Green common.